collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-* Fetch pull request branch locally and checkout the branch, update, (add, commit, create a message), merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub
+* merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub

 https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
 * you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)

 - General process for making a local change, committing, merging with branch and pushing back to GitHub
-- How to keep local code up to date

 An example would be if the code for a website has been updated and submitted as a pull request.
 You can fetch the pull request branch to your computer, checkout the branch.

 Checkout a pull request locally

-* Request a review from a specific person
-* Close an issue via commit message by using keyword

 Flow chart of possibilities:
 -->